gxf1212/notes/techniques/Specific-Software-Usage.md

 - Excel的paste special必须是复制，辣鸡！Calc就可以剪切
 - Change the default language in LibreOffice for the whole document Choose Tools > Options.
 Go to Language Settings > Languages.
 Under Default languages for documents, select the document language for all newly created documents.
+- To turn off the language check in LibreOffice Calc, you can follow these steps:

+  Open any LibreOffice application (Writer, Calc, etc.).
+  Click on Tools > Options.
+  Go to Language Settings > Writing Aids.
+  In the Options section, uncheck Check spelling as you type.

 #### Text & Format